Impact of Social Media

 - Average time spent on social networks per day: 1.72 hours

 Although social media benefits, it also harms.
-However, most young people engage with social media without stopping to think what the effects are on their lives.
+However, most young people engage with social media without stopping to think about what the effects are on their lives.

 - Online networks give social movements a quick and cheap method of disseminating information and mobilizing young people for social causes.